FrancisBourgouin/lectures-2022-east-jul25/w10d2/STACK.md

 - Event handler logic building
 - State logic / Data flow in App
 - Fetching data from external sources

+---

+- Fetching data from external sources
 - API route creation
 - Database helper functions
 - Database Design
 - OS setup (Docker / Bare metal / AWS / GCP)

+Full-Stack Dev: Backend developper that know how to make a frontend but doesn't like it.